Mc-Zen/quill/quantum-circuit.typ

 /// Basic command for creating multi-qubit or controlled gates.
-For the latter, you usually want to go for something like @@ctrl, @@swap, or @@controlled.
+For the latter,
+/// you usually want to go for something like @@ctrl, @@swap, or @@controlled.
 ///
 /// - content (content):
-/// - n (integer): Number of wires (or relative wire count for controlled gates).
+/// - n (integer): Number of wires the multi-qubit gate spans.
+/// - target (none, integer): If specified, a control wire is drawn from the gate up
+///        or down this many wires counted from the wire this `mqgate()` is placed on.
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.
 ///        Allows the same values as the builtin `rect()` function.
 /// - box (boolean): Whether this is a boxed gate (determines whether the
 ///        outgoing wire will be drawn all through the gate (`box: false`) or not).
 /// - label (content): Optional label on the vertical wire.
-/// - control (boolean): If true, this gate draws a vertical control wire.
 /// - wire-count (integer): Wire count for control wires.
 /// - extent (auto, length): How much to extent the gate beyond the first and
 ///        last wire, default is to make it align with an X gate (so [size of x gate] / 2).
 /// - size-all-wires (none, boolean): A single-qubit gate affects the height of the row
 ///        it is being put on.
 For multi-qubit gate there are different possible
 ///        behaviours:
 ///          - Affect height on only the first and last wire (`false`)
 ///          - Affect the height of all wires (`true`)
 ///          - Affect the height on no wire (`none`)
 /// - data (any): Optional additional gate data.
 This can for example be a dictionary
 ///        storing extra information that may be used for instance in a custom
 ///        `draw-function`.
 #let mqgate(
   content,
   n,
+  target: none,
   fill: none,
   radius: 0pt,
   box: true,
   label: none,
   width: auto,
-  control: false,
   wire-count: 1,
   extent: auto,
   size-all-wires: false,